insertokername/custom-authlib/docs/basic/intro.rst

 ============

 .. meta::
-    :description: A general introduction to Authlib, a project that powers from low-level specification implementation to high-level framework
+    :description: A general introduction to insertokname-authlib, a project that powers from low-level specification implementation to high-level framework
         integrations.

-Authlib is the ultimate Python library in building OAuth and OpenID Connect clients and servers.
+insertokname-authlib is the ultimate Python library in building OAuth and OpenID Connect clients and servers.
 It offers generic implementations of RFCs, including OAuth 1.0, OAuth 2.0, JWT and many more.
 It becomes a :ref:`monolithic` project that powers from low-level specification implementation to high-level